 Swimming Pool Testing Kits

 It’s a great idea to have a pool chemical tester in your home.
-Fortunately, these are readily available from your local pool shop or online.
+Fortunately, these are readily available from your local pool shop or check it out online below.

 The basic and usable pool water testing kits, such as the ones below, are inexpensive and easy to use.